dwolf42/dwolf42/README.md

 It was the basis on which I developed [TicTacToeSuperGT](https://github.com/dwolf42/TicTacToeSuperGT), which has the following features:

 Stand-alone version:
-TicTacToeSuperGT comes with an installer for Windows, which installs the game, including all the necessary Java files to be playable.
-This allowed my friends to play it regardless of the presence of a Java version on their PC.
-The icons of each the installer and the desktop shortcut, I designed myself.
-The installer also allows the user to choose an installation path, as well as it comes with an option to uninstall the game.
+TicTacToeSuperGT comes with an installer for Windows, which installs the game.
+This includes all the necessary Java files to be playable, which allowed my friends to play it regardless of the presence of a Java version on their PC.
+For the icons of each the installer and the desktop shortcut, I made the design myself.
+Upon installation, the user nay choose a path for the game, as well as the installer comes with an option to uninstall.
-You may try it our yourself [TicTacToeSuperGT releases v1.0](https://github.com/dwolf42/TicTacToeSuperGT/releases/tag/v1.0)!
+You may try it out yourself [TicTacToeSuperGT releases v1.0](https://github.com/dwolf42/TicTacToeSuperGT/releases/tag/v1.0)!

 ASCII Art:
-For more gameplay fun and a better user experience, I included appealing and dynamic ASCII Art content.
+Gameplay experience and fun is super important in my opinion, so I included some appealing and dynamic ASCII Art in my game.
-In order to achieve this, I broke down the graphical content into 5 parts that come back together perfectly into an overall experience while the game is running.
+I broke the graphical art down into 5 parts, which come back together perfectly to fit into the overall experience while the game is running.
-> The parts are:
+> These parts are:
-> - The upper part of the castle, containing column indicators and the upper part of the knight: There are three dynamically changing graphics of this (see below).
+> - The upper part of the castle, containing column indicators and the upper part of the knight: There are three dynamically changing graphics of part (see below).
 > - The left part of the castle, having row indicators.
 > - The playing field, consisting of a 3x3 array.
-> - The right part of the castle, with the middle part of the rider and his horse.
+> - The right part of the castle, containing also the middle part of the rider and his horse.
-> - The lower part of the castle, with the rest of the rider and his horse.
+> - The lower part of the castle, having the remaining part of the rider and his horse.

 Graphic 1: